iPhone 13 Pro restore taking forever

 However, it's not always successful when restoring iPhone with iTunes.
 Sometimes, restoring the iPhone from backup with the iTunes process offers an unusually long time remaining, over 20 hours.

-If you see an abnormally long time remaining estimate when attempting to restore an iPhone from backup, it could be the result of an error, and with a few troubleshooting steps, you can resolve the issue and significantly speed up the iTunes backup restore process.
+If you see an abnormally long time remaining estimate when attempting to restore an iPhone from backup, it could be the result of an error.
+With a few troubleshooting steps, you can resolve the issue and significantly speed up the iTunes backup restore process.

-How to fix "restore iPhone taking too long" issue
+How to fix the "restore iPhone taking too long" issue

 If the restoring iPhone from backup takes too long, you could try the following solutions to fix this issue.
 But before you begin, keep in mind that restoring a device from an iTunes backup can take some time.
 Depending on the size of the backup file, waiting an hour or two is normal.

-These situations indicate iPhone restore problem: iTunes backup restore estimates with excessively long time remaining, frequently continuously ticking up past 15 hours, 20 hours, 30 hours, and so on.
+These situations indicate iPhone restore problems: iTunes backup restore estimates with excessively long time remaining, frequently continuously ticking up past 15 hours, 20 hours, 30 hours, and so on.

 The following steps only work when iTunes restores from a computer to an iPhone via a charging cable.